numpy/numpy/doc/source/dev/development_workflow.rst

 -----------------------------------------

-NumPy recommends that code follow PEP7/PEP8 guidelines, but does not currently enfoce any formatters.
+NumPy recommends that code follow PEP7/PEP8 guidelines, but does not currently enforce any formatters.
 However, the repository does come with a an optional pre-commit hook that performs automatic formatting and validation of changes, and using it is highly recommended.
 Tasks and checks that it runs include: